-CLASS A COMMON STOCK 13,333,333 SHARES
+CLASS A COMMON STOCK 10,000,000 SHARES

 This is Xponential Fitness, Inc.'s initial public offering.
-We are selling 13,333,333 shares of our Class A common stock.
+We are selling 10,000,000 shares of our Class A common stock.

-We expect the public offering price to be between \$14.00 and \$16.00 per share.
-Currently, no public market exists for the shares.
-We have applied to list the shares of our Class A common stock for trading on the New York Stock Exchange ("NYSE") under the symbol "XPOF."
+The initial public offering price is \$12.00 per share.
+Prior to this offering, there has been no public market for shares of our Class A common stock.
+Our Class A common stock has been approved for listing on the New York Stock Exchange ("NYSE") under the symbol "XPOF."
 Upon the completion of this offering, we will have two classes of common stock.
 Each of our Class A common stock offered hereby and our Class B common stock will have one vote per share.

 Certain affiliates of MSD Partners, L.P. (the "MSD Investors"), a fund within the D. E. Shaw group and a fund managed by Redwood Capital Management, LLC (the "Preferred Investors") have entered into an agreement with us pursuant to which they have agreed to purchase \$200 million of our Series A Convertible Preferred Stock (the "Convertible Preferred") in a private placement.
-The Convertible Preferred will have a conversion price equal to \$18.00 per share (assuming an initial public offering price of \$15.00 per share) and will be mandatorily convertible under certain circumstances and redeemable at the option of the holder beginning on the date that is eight years from the consummation of this offering or upon the acquisition of more than 50% of our voting power by person or group.
+The Convertible Preferred will have an initial conversion price equal to \$14.40 per share and will be mandatorily convertible under certain circumstances and redeemable at the option of the holder beginning on the date that is eight years from the consummation of this offering or upon the acquisition of more than 50% of our voting power by person or group.

-We will use all of the net proceeds from this offering (including net proceeds received if the underwriters exercise their option to purchase additional shares of Class A common stock in full), together with the \$200 million in proceeds we expect to receive from the sale of Convertible Preferred (i) to acquire newly-issued membership interests ("LLC Units") and Preferred Units (as defined herein) from Xponential Intermediate Holdings LLC ("Xponential Holdings LLC"), in the case of LLC Units, at a purchase price per LLC Unit equal to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions, (ii) to purchase all of the shares of LCAT Franchise Fitness Holdings, Inc. ("LCAT") from LCAT shareholders for approximately \$154.2 million, (iii) to pay the H&W Cash Merger Consideration (as defined herein) of approximately \$23.3 million and (iv) to acquire approximately \$38.5 million of LLC Units from certain Pre-IPO LLC Members, including Anthony Geisler, our Chief Executive Officer, at a purchase price per LLC Unit equal to the initial public offering price of Class A common stock.
-We will cause Xponential Holdings LLC to use the proceeds from the issuance of the LLC Units and Preferred Units to us (i) to repay approximately \$125.5 million of outstanding borrowings under our Term Loan, including prepayment penalties, (ii) to pay approximately \$8.7 million in contingent consideration liabilities related to the CycleBar acquisition, including accrued interest, (iii) to pay fees and expenses of approximately \$6.7 million in connection with this offering and the Reorganization Transactions (as defined herein), (iv) to pay approximately \$20.5 million in the Class A-5 Unit Redemption (as defined herein) for the Class A-5 Units redeemed from certain of the Continuing Pre-IPO Members, including affiliates of Anthony Geisler, our Chief Executive Officer, and (v) the balance for working capital.
+We will use all of the net proceeds from this offering (including a portion of the net proceeds received if the underwriters exercise their option to purchase additional shares of Class A common stock in full), together with the \$200 million in proceeds we expect to receive from the sale of Convertible Preferred to (i) acquire newly-issued membership interests ("LLC Units") and Preferred Units (as defined herein) from Xponential Intermediate Holdings LLC ("Xponential Holdings LLC"), in the case of LLC Units, at a purchase price per LLC Unit qual to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions, (ii) purchase all of the shares of LCAT Franchise Fitness Holdings, Inc. ("LCAT") from LCAT shareholders for approximately \$154.2 million and (iii) pay the H&W Cash Merger Consideration (as defined herein) of approximately \$11.7 million.
+We will cause Xponential Holdings LLC to use the proceeds from the issuance of the LLC Units and Preferred Units to us (i) to repay approximately \$11.5.4 million of outstanding borrowings under our Term Loan, including prepayment penalties, (ii) to pay fees and expenses of approximately \$6.7 million in connection with this offering and the Reorganization Transactions (as defined herein), (iii) to pay approximately \$20.5 million in the Class A-5 Unit Redemption (as defined herein) for the Class A-5 Units redeemed from certain of the Continuing Pre-IPO Members, including affiliates of Anthony Geisler, our Chief Executive Officer, and (iv) \$3.5 million for working capital.